86Box/docs/settings/input.rst

 Emulate a pointing device.
 The following mouse types are supported:

 * **Bus mouse:** ISA expansion card with a mouse interface.
 The I/O port and IRQ used by the card are configurable.
 * **Serial mouse:** connected to the serial port of your choosing.
-The selected serial port must be enabled in :ref:`settings/ports:Serial port 1-4`.
+The selected serial port must be enabled on the :ref:`Ports tab <settings/ports:Serial port 1-4>`.
 * **PS/2 mouse:** connected to the PS/2 port.
 Only available on machines with a PS/2 mouse port.

 The *Configure* button opens a new window with settings specific to the selected mouse type, such as the number of buttons, or the serial port for a serial mouse.